edgi-govdata-archiving/DataRescueTEMPLATE/README.md

 ### 3) Storytelling
 * You should have a penchant for developing compelling narratives and/or social media strategies
-* **Goals**: tell/write stories on the importance of climate and environmental data on our everyday lives.
+* **Goals**: Tell/write stories on the importance of climate and environmental data on our everyday lives.
 Share this work on social media.
 * **To join this track:**
   * Join the `#storytelling` slack channel

 ### 4) Next Steps <br /> "Long Tail"
 * For EDGI newbies and veterans alike
 * **Goals**: Discuss the next 3 to 6 months of tech development plans as we move beyond collection; discuss security, resiliency, redundancy.
-See [next steps doc](./next-steps.md) and [accompanying technical discusison](https://github.com/edgi-govdata-archiving/pagefreezer-cli) for more details
+See [next steps doc](./next-steps.md) for more details
 * **To join this track:**
   * Join the `#next-steps` slack channel, write your github username & tag [[@coordinator name](#)] to be added to this GitHub org
   * When added, make your membership public